Academic Information and Policies

 • Use, possession, manufacturing, or distribution of marijuana, heroin, narcotics, prescription pills or other illegal controlled substances except as expressly permitted by law.

-• Possession, even if it is legally possessed, of any weapon, device, bbgun/pellet gun, instrument, material or substance which under the circumstances in which it is used, attempted to be used or threatened to be used, is readily capable of causing death or serious physical injury.
+• Possession, even if it is legally possessed, of any weapon, device, bb/pellet/air soft/splat/stun gun or like instrument, material or substance which, under the circumstances in which it is used, attempted to be used or threatened to be used, is readily capable of causing death or serious physical injury.

 • Obstruction or disruption interfering with freedom of movement, either pedestrian or vehicular, on University property or at University-sponsored or supervised events.